zulip/zulip/docs/documentation/user.md

 * Find an existing article in the same section of the help documentation, and copy the format, wording, style, etc as closely as you can.

+* If the feature exists in other team chat products, check out their documentation for inspiration.

 * Fewer words is better than more.
 Many Zulip users have English as a second language.